splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-relic-integration-guide.rst

 From the main timeline select *Integrations >> 3rd Party Integrations >> New Relic.*

-|image1|\ If the integration hasn’t yet been enabled, click on
+|image1|\ If the integration hasn't yet been enabled, click on
 the *Enable Integration* button to generate your API Keys.
 Copy the top full URL to your clipboard for use later in New Relic.